© Lisa Jane Rimmer

 Capella looked up at the sky “Look at my sparkling family up there, I really miss them.”

-Lily unhooked the red ribbon from the tree and carried Capella to the ground.
+Lily unhooked the purple ribbon from the tree and carried Capella to the ground.
 As they walked back across the garden to the trampoline Lily looked up and thought how it seemed like someone had thrown a handful of glitter across the sky.
 They both sat still on the trampoline and stared upwards.

 “If you look, you’ll see they all form patterns,” Capella said.
 “There’s Pegasus the winged horse.”
 He pointed towards a glittering shape in the sky.
 “And there’s The Great Bear over there.”